onetep-devel/documentation/keywords.rst

 Thermostat for MD in NVT ensemble

 Defines the molecular dynamics THERMOSTAT.
 For each THERMOSTAT, the first line should contain the following mandatory parameters, time_start (integer): the time step at which the :ref:`thermostat` is initialized; time_stop (integer): the time step at which the :ref:`thermostat` is closed; thermo_type (text): the kind of :ref:`thermostat` to be used, currently NONE, ANDERSEN, LANGEVIN, or NOSEHOOVER; thermo_temp (physical): the :ref:`thermostat` temperature in physical units.
-Each :ref:`thermostat` may also be tuned using the options, tgrad (physical)(Default = 0 K): Discrete variation of temperature T per MD step. group (integer)(Default = 0): Index of the group of atoms (as defined in POSITION_ABS ) to which the :ref:`thermostat` is coupled.
-If no group of atoms is specfied, the :ref:`thermostat` is applied to the full system (i.e. group index 0). tau (Physical)(Default = 10.0* :ref:`md-delta-t` ): Characteristic time scale of the THERMOSTAT.
-Depending on the type of THERMOSTAT, it may relate either to the average collision frequency or the :ref:`thermostat` fluctuation frequency or to the coupling with the heat bath; damp (real)(Default = 0.2): Langevin damping parameter. mix (real)(Default = 1.0): Collision amplitude of the Andersen THERMOSTAT. nchain (integer)(Default = 0): Number of THERMOSTATs in the Nose-Hoover chain. nstep (integer)(Default = 20): Number of substeps used to integrate the equation of motion of the Nose-Hoover coordinates. update (logical)(Default = False): Impose to update the effective masses of the Nose-Hoover coordinates when the temperature is modified.
+Each :ref:`thermostat` may also be tuned using the options, tgrad (physical)(Default = 0 K): Discrete variation of temperature T per MD step. group (integer)(Default = 0): Index of the group of atoms (as defined in POSITION_ABS ) to which the :ref:`thermostat` is coupled.
+If no group of atoms is specfied, the :ref:`thermostat` is applied to the full system (i.e. group index 0). tau (Physical)(Default = 10.0* :ref:`md-delta-t` ): Characteristic time scale of the THERMOSTAT.
+Depending on the type of THERMOSTAT, it may relate either to the average collision frequency or the :ref:`thermostat` fluctuation frequency or to the coupling with the heat bath; damp (real)(Default = 0.2): Langevin damping parameter. mix (real)(Default = 1.0): Collision amplitude of the Andersen THERMOSTAT. nchain (integer)(Default = 0): Number of THERMOSTATs in the Nose-Hoover chain. nstep (integer)(Default = 20): Number of substeps used to integrate the equation of motion of the Nose-Hoover coordinates. update (logical)(Default = False): Impose to update the effective masses of the Nose-Hoover coordinates when the temperature is modified.

 .. note::
    :collapsible: closed